zillerlab/CASTom-iGEx/Software/model_prediction/README.md

  - lattice
  - MASS
  - lmtest

 ## Input Files
 - **Genotype matrix**: dosages for each chromosome (compressed txt) without variants name/position (variants x samples).  *NOTE: SNPs must match with the train genotype data, file must end with chr<>_matrix.txt.gz*
-- **Phenotype matrix**: columns must contain Individual_ID plus any phenotype to test the association.
+- **Phenotype matrix**: columns must contain `Individual_ID` plus any phenotype to test the association (phenotypes + 1 x samples).
+This matrix can include multiple phenotypes to be tested.
 - **Phenotype description**: rows refers to phenotypes to be tested.
-Columns must contain: pheno_id FieldID Field	transformed_type,  pheno_id is used to match columns name in Phenotype matrix, transformed_type is a charachter defining the type of data (continous, binary ecc.)
+Columns must include: `pheno_id`, `FieldID`, `Field`,  `transformed_type`;  `pheno_id` is used to match columns name in Phenotype matrix, transformed_type is a charachter defining the type of data (continous, binary ecc.)
-- **Covariate matrix**: columns must contain Individual_ID and genoSample_ID to match genotype plus covariates to correct for in the phenotype association.
-Column Dx (0 control 1 case) is optional, if present is used to build the reference set when computing T-scores. *Note: samples in genotype and phenotype matrix are filtered based on covariate matrix*
+- **Covariate matrix**: covariates to correct for in the association analysis (covariats + IDs x samples).
+Columns must contain `Individual_ID` and `genoSample_ID` to match genotype plus covariates to correct for in the phenotype association.
+Column `Dx` (0 control 1 case) is optional, if present is used to build the reference set when computing T-scores. *Note: samples in genotype and phenotype matrix are matched based on covariate matrix*
-- **Reactome Pathway annotation**: .gmt file can be downloaded from https://reactome.org/download-data/
+- **Reactome Pathway annotation**: .gmt file can be downloaded from https://reactome.org/download-data/ (provided in [refData](https://gitlab.mpcdf.mpg.de/luciat/castom-igex/-/tree/master/refData/))
-- **GO Pathway annotation**: can be obtained using *Annotate_GOterm_run.R*
+- **GO Pathway annotation**: .RData file, can be obtained using *Annotate_GOterm_run.R*, each pathway is a entry in the list with `GOID` `Term` `Ontology` `geneIds` elemnets (provided in [refData](https://gitlab.mpcdf.mpg.de/luciat/castom-igex/-/tree/master/refData/))
+- **custom pathways**: .RData file, similar to GO structure, each pathway is a list entry with `name` and `geneIds` elements.
+Available for WikiPathways (2019) in [refData](https://gitlab.mpcdf.mpg.de/luciat/castom-igex/-/tree/master/refData/)

 ## Workflow
 ### Predict gene expression